Our 2015 treks and expeditions

 Team: Olivier Tran and Felix Tan with the extras Satoshi Tamura and Frank Marchetti

 Quake edition...
 After establishing ABC the Nepal earthquake shook us.
 The news coming out of the south side was hard to believe initially, especially as there wasn't a single injury on the north side (don't ask Jamie about the dog bite).
 Thank goodness the 1000m rock face glowering over ABC held.
-However, sensibly the Chinese authorities through the CTMA closed the mountain for the rest of the season and told us to leave.
-We will be back!
+However, sensibly the Chinese authorities through the CTMA closed the mountain for the rest of the season and told us to leave as those aftershocks didn't stop.

 Amazingly, all our trekkers and crews and their families are OK after the massive earthquake although virtually every one of Kim's regular crew lost their village house, and she is raising money through her Kamzang Fund to help them rebuild.

 Kanchenjunga, tucked into the far east of the Nepal Himalaya, is one of Nepal's most remote and spectacular trekking regions.
 We'll take the wildest routes, including the north base camp and Olanchung Gola, as we explore this region of Limbus and Tibetans.
 One of the (many) highlights is the high Lumba Samba route to the Makalu Barun National Park, part of the epic Great Himalayan Trail.